TortitasT/SWDM-Generator/README.md

 # SWDM-Generator
 An Star Wars doxxing meme generator made in python

-_Note: Doesn't work on Wayland, not tested in Windows either._
+_Note: Doesn't work on Wayland, not tested in Windows nor MacOS either._

 ## Usage
 To use this CLI you will need to clone the repo